toby1984/pomvisualizer/README.md

 __POM visualizer__

 A tiny self-executable Java program that searches a directory subtree for Maven pom.xml files and writes a dependency graph as Graphviz/DOT output to standard out.
+The program will look for cycles in the graph and color the edges of the shortest cycles in red.

 __Requirements__